TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-10-03-sharing-is-caring-arbitrary-code-execution-for-breakfast.md

 ]
 ```

 In the above code example, 2147483649 and 2147483650 refer to new objects with ID 1 and 2.
-Memory is dynamically allocated and object data is deserialized.
+Memory is dynamically allocated, and object data is deserialized.
 Afterwards, the deserializer encounters `"id": 1` which refers to the first object.
 No new data is deserialized, and the first `std::shared_ptr` is copied.

 We've figured out how Cereal handles shared references, but how can we apply it to the challenge?